 Having a bottle or sippy cup can be a comfort to babies and toddlers when they go down for a nap.
 But letting your child suck on a bottle of milk, formula, or juice as they drift off can actually be harmful.
 All these fluids contain sugar, which ends up sitting on the child’s teeth as they sleep.
 The sugar feeds the bacteria in their mouth, resulting in acid, and the prolonged exposure increases the risk of tooth decay.
 Let babies and toddlers finish their bed or naptime bottles before you put them down.

 The American Dental Association suggests you start using fluoride toothpaste for children as soon as their first teeth appear—typically around 6 months.
 They formerly advised waiting until children turned 2, but an increase in cavities in children ages 5 and younger led to the new recommendation.
 Fluoride helps prevent cavities, but too much can cause fluorosis, which can lead to brown spots or discoloration of the teeth.
 Limit the amount of toothpaste used for babies who are incapable of spitting after brushing and toddlers who may be tempted by the sweet and fruity flavors of many kids’ toothpastes.
 The ADA recommends a small smear of paste on an appropriately sized toothbrush for babies, and a pea-sized dot for children ages 3-6.

 Sneaky habits can expose your kids’ teeth to early decay and undermine your efforts at good dental hygiene.
 Set them up for success by being aware of best practices so they get the most out of their formative years.

 Check with your dentist to make sure you’re keeping tooth decay and other issues at bay.
-Set up your child’s next appointment by contacting Manus Dental in Yorkville, Lake Zurich, or Hyde Park today.
+Set up your child’s next appointment by contacting our dentist in Lake Zurich, Yorkville or Hyde Park today.